-A previous high school intern, Hannah Jiang, did an interview with Rachel Calder, the Education Coordinator of Systems Education Experiences (SEE), for her senior project back in April, 2021.
+A previous Systems Education Experiences (SEE) student participant, Hannah Jiang, did an interview with Rachel Calder, the Education Coordinator of SEE, for her senior project back in April, 2021*.
 This interview went in detail of how the application process for ISB’s Formal High School Summer Research Internship works.
 Hannah’s questions are bolded in black and indicated by the letter H, while Rachel’s responses are in navy and indicated by the letter R. Feel free to read the transcript to gain more insight and better your chances at being a high school intern in the next cohort cycle! *Please keep in mind some information from this interview is subjected to the time it was conducted.

 H: Can you tell me about what you’re planning to do this summer?
 What will people be doing?
 Skills they will be gaining?
 People they will be working with?
 How many of them will there be?

 R: We have a new initiative where anyone with a complete application is invited to join our System Thinkers in STEM Ambassador Program.
 We will offer different short courses on topics such as systems medicine, computational modeling, biofuel algae, and more.
 Students will also have the opportunity to work with scientists on projects.
 In addition to this, this year we’re anticipating having 4 high school interns.
 Those are likely all going to have a computational piece because we cannot offer in-person research this year.

 R: We have, on our student intern website, a link that is available from January to March, so we make sure students have at least 2 full months to submit their application materials.
 Of course, students might not have 2 months because they might learn about the opportunity later on.
 This year, we received over 600 applicants, and we’re always trying to accommodate as many students as we can.